gocd/www.go.cd/_posts/2014-11-14-Go_14_3_issue_with_uploading_compressed_artifacts.markdown

 - you have SunEC extension installed for your OpenJDK

-- Both your server and agent processes run using OpenJDK.
+- Both your server and agent processes run using OpenJDK (not necessarily the same version).

 In any case, you should run one such pipeline which uploads a compressed file as an artifact to ensure you are not affected by this defect.